Philanthropy and Systems Change – a North West Philanthropy Network Event

 TCS recently helped to coordinate a roundtable for funders, philanthropists, advisers and others in the philanthropy ecosystem to explore the topic of systems change and philanthropy.

-We heard from speakers Kawika Solidum from the Centre for Social Justice, John Atherton from LocalMotion and Afshan D’Souza Lodhi from GM Systems Changers.
+We heard from speakers Kawika Solidum from the Centre for Social Justice Foundation (CSJ Foundation), John Atherton from LocalMotion and Afshan D’Souza Lodhi from GM Systems Changers.
 The discussion was chaired by Lauren Gupta from The Helvellyn Foundation.

-John then shared his experience of Systems Change at LocalMotion Oldham which is an initiative funded by several large funders including The Paul Hamlyn Foundation and the Esmee Fairburn Foundation.
+John then shared his experience of Systems Change at LocalMotion Oldham which is an initiative funded by several large funders – Paul Hamlyn Foundation, Lloyds Bank Foundation, City Bridge Foundation, Esmee Fairbairn and Lankelly Chase.
 The funders have been deliberately vague in their expectations and are hoping that the local coordinators will “go rogue” to address local issues and the root causes of poverty.

 LocalMotion’s approach is rooted in the lived experience of those living in poverty in Oldham and aims to tackle systemic economic issues behind poverty in the region.
 John talked about their interventions moving people ‘from crisis to hope.’
 Initiatives include embedding staff into Job Centres who can work with those not ready for employment by looking at options such as volunteering as well as working with employers to build flexible, inclusive recruitment processes.